NGnius/muss/README.md

 **Music Playlist Script (MPS) is technically a query language for music files.** It uses an (auto-generated) SQLite3 database for SQL queries and can also directly query the filesystem.
 Queries can be modified by using filters, functions, and sorters built-in to MPS (see mps-interpreter's README.md).

 ### Is MPS a scripting language?
 **Yes**.
 It evolved from a simple query language into something that can do arbitrary calculations.
-Whether it's Turing-complete is still unproved, but it's powerful enough to do what I want it to do.
+Whether it's Turing-complete is still unproven, but it's powerful enough for what I want it to do.

 ## License